AYM1607/corne-zmk-config/README.md

 ![Turn off](.github/images/off.jpg)

-The keyboard is **ON** when the switch is slided to the **right** on both halves as shown in the following picture.
+The keyboard is **ON** when the switch is slided to the **right** on both halves as shown in the following picture (a few blue led flashing fast indicate two halves are paring each other).

 Please note that for the halves to connect correctly, the both must be turned on as closely to THE SAME TIME as possible; it's okay if there's one or two seconds of difference but try to keep it to a minimum.

 ![Turn on](.github/images/on.jpg)